gandra/overtime-app/README.md

 AdminUser -> STI

 Features:
 Approval Workflow
-SMS Sending -> link approval or overtime inpuit Administrate admin dashboard
+SMS Sending -> link approval or overtime input
+Administrate admin dashboard
 Email summary to managers for approval
 Needs to be documented if employee did not log overtime

 UI:
-Bootstrap -> formatting
+- Bootstrap -> formatting

 ## TODO